TokTok/toxcore/README.md

 to do some error handling and proper error reporting to the user.
 The `NULL` argument given to the first parameter of `tox_new` is the `Tox_Options`.
-It contains various write-once network settings and allows you to load a previously serialised instance.
-See [toxcore/tox.h](tox.h) for details.
+It contains various write-once network settings and allows you to load a previously serialized instance.
+See [tox.h](toxcore/tox.h) for details.

 ### Setting up callbacks